AWS Single Sign-On

 Centrally manage single sign-on (SSO) access to multiple AWS accounts and business applications.

 AWS Single Sign-On (SSO) makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.
-With AWS SSO, you can easily manage SSO access and user permissions to all of your accounts in AWS Organizations centrally.
-SSO configures and maintains all the necessary permissions for your accounts automatically, without requiring any additional setup in the individual accounts.
+With AWS SSO, you can easily manage access and user permissions to all of your accounts in AWS Organizations centrally.
+AWS SSO configures and maintains all the necessary permissions for your accounts automatically, without requiring any additional setup in the individual accounts.
 You can assign user permissions based on common job functions and customize these permissions to meet your specific security requirements.
 AWS SSO also includes built-in integrations to many business applications, such as Salesforce, Box, and Office 365.

 It is easy to get started with AWS SSO.
-With just a few clicks in the AWS SSO management console you can connect AWS SSO to your existing identity source and configure permissions that grant your users access to their assigned AWS Organizations accounts and hundreds of pre-configured cloud applications, all from a single user portal.
+With just a few clicks in the AWS SSO management console you can connect AWS SSO to your existing identity source and configure permissions that grant your users access to their assigned AWS Organizations accounts and hundreds of pre-integrated cloud applications, all from a single user portal.

 Centrally manage access permissions to AWS accounts